DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 :Type: ``string``
 :Required: ``False``

 **hook**

-An optional string representing the name of a fully qualified function that can be called to return the text for the node that should be rendered out.
+An optional string representing the name of a fully qualified function.
+This function will be called to return the text to render for the node.
 This allows the ability to dynamically create the node's text.

 :Key: ``hook``